bevyengine/rfcs/rfcs/41-ui-navigation.md

 #### `Clicked` is not a focus state

-Compared to the current `Interaction` system, the new focus system separates semantics of "action" events and "UI focus state".
+Compared to the current `Interaction` system, the new focus system separates semantics of "action" events and "UI focus state."

 Meaning that `Interaction::Clicked`'s equivalent in the new navigation system is the `NavEvent::NoChanges` event.

 This is important, as code relying on the "Clicked" focus state will need to be replace with reaction to a `NavEvent`.

+`Clicked` also allowed to change the button style when the mouse button is held down.

+We somewhat emulate that by first providing focus on pressing down and sending `NavRequest::Action` on mouse up.

+However, the corresponding `NavEvent` for button activation will only be sent after the `NavRequest::Action` is sent.
+Which means, activation happens when before `Interaction` went from `Clicked` to `Hovered`.

 Looking at the code changes in the existing UI examples in [this RFC's PR] is a good indicator at how the code will need to be changed.